 Application Procedures for the MAE Program

-All applicants must submit the following supporting documentation in addition to the application and the application fee:
+Applicants must submit the following supporting documentation with the application, along with the application fee:

 Statement of Purpose

 The statement of purpose should be a concise, well-written statement about your academic and research background, your career goals, and how Michigan’s graduate program will help you meet your career and educational objectives.